General

 The school Project Coordinator must register on the DJSIR Grant Portal to open an account in the school’s name and then copy and paste the draft into the online form.

 You can apply to run your Creative Learning Partnership to a timeline that best suits your school and your creative partner.
-The only requirements are that projects do not start before term two, and that they run for approximately 15-20 days for projects with an individual creative partner, and at least 20 days for projects with a creative collective or organisation.
+The only requirements are that projects do not start until Term 1 2027, and that they run for approximately 15-20 days for projects with an individual creative partner, and at least 20 days for projects with a creative collective or organisation.

 My school did a Creative Learning Partnerships project last year.
 Can we apply again in this current round?

-Schools that received Creative Learning Partnership funding in the last three rounds (2025, 2024 or 2023) are not eligible to re-apply for this round.
-This is to open up this opportunity to more Victorian schools.
+Schools that received Creative Learning Partnership funding in the last three rounds (2026, 2025 or 2024) are not eligible to re-apply for this round.
+This is to open up these opportunities to more Victorian schools.
 Schools may re-apply after the expiry of the three-year term.

 If you’re not sure, a list of ineligible schools for the Creative Learning Partnership 2026 program can be found on this webpage.